Mirxa27/new-macos1/VoiceAgent/README.md

 - Try different voice in settings
 - Restart the app if voice becomes unresponsive

+### Vision Analysis Not Working
+- Ensure screen recording permission is granted
+- Check that your AI provider supports vision (OpenAI, Anthropic, or Ollama with LLaVA)
+- Verify vision analysis is enabled in configuration
+- Try switching to a vision-capable model

 ### Screen Monitoring Not Working
 - Grant screen recording permission in System Preferences
 - Restart the app after granting permissions